bencardoen/DataCurator.jl/README.md

   actions = [["flatten_to", "outdir"], "show_warning"]
   ```

+##### Counteractions:
-- **Counteractions** : When you're validating you'll want to warn/log invalid files/folders.
+When you're validating you'll want to warn/log invalid files/folders.
 But at the same time, you may want to do the actual preprocessing as well.
 This is where counteractions come in, they allow you to specify
   - Do x when condition = true
   - Do y when condition = false
   A simple example, filtering by file type: